opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 Reusable finding: `NullableStringBooleanFormatter` (used 45× here) writes bare `true`/`false`, matching STJ's default `bool?`, so no per-property converter is needed for it on the write path.

+## 14. Analyzers + normalizers — finishing the analysis area

+The last two analysis families introduced two patterns the shared base did not yet cover, both now handled generically:

+- **Fallback dispatch.** `AnalyzerFormatter` doesn't rely solely on `type`: an unrecognized/absent type means `CustomAnalyzer` when a `tokenizer` field is present, otherwise `LanguageAnalyzer`. `PolymorphicInterfaceConverter` gained a `protected virtual ResolveType(discriminator, JsonElement)` seam; the default is the table lookup, and `AnalyzerInterfaceConverter` overrides it to reproduce the fallback. `NormalizerInterfaceConverter` uses the same seam to always resolve `CustomNormalizer` (OpenSearch ships no built-in normalizers).
+- **Data-driven discriminant via a non-public setter.** `LanguageAnalyzer.Type` is the language name (e.g. `english`) and is exposed only through a `protected set`.
+STJ's default resolver won't write non-public setters, so the discriminant was lost on read (write was fine). `DataContractResolver` now wires a reflection setter for any `[DataMember]` property whose only setter is non-public — mirroring Utf8Json's `allowPrivate || dm != null` rule.
+This is a **general** fix: every `*Base.Type` (protected set) across the client is now correctly rehydrated on deserialize.

+`SingleOrEnumerableFormatter<T>` (on `CustomAnalyzer`/`CustomNormalizer` list
+props) writes a plain array, so there is no write gap; only its read tolerance of a bare scalar differs (a response-only concern, like `NullableStringInt`).

+Harness `poc/StjAnalyzerParity`: **12/12 write + round-trip read parity** across
+named analyzers, the custom/language fallback, the `snowball` enum, `StopWords`, and both normalizer shapes.

+**Analysis area status:** tokenizers, char filters, token filters, analyzers and normalizers are all migrated and validated.
+The only residual cross-namespace edges are `condition`/`predicate_token_filter` → `IScript` (the `script` namespace), whose dispatch is already registered and will round-trip once `script` lands.